ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 Recently, the release of Deepseek sparked a global discussion.
 It was released under an MIT license, which excited open source builders like me.

 However, people also questioned the license and whether Deepseek is truly an open source project.
 After all, the so-called open-washing, the behavior of making a product look open-sourced but in fact is not, is too common, making people skeptical of new projects.
 Here are some precedents.
 OpenAI, the company behind ChatGPT, is ironically not "open" despite its name suggesting otherwise.
-Llama, released by Meta under a customized Meta license, which imposed certain restrictions on profiting with the model, is also considered not truly open-sourced.
+Llama, released by Meta under a customized LLaMA license, which forbids commercial use (i.e., a 'research-only' restriction), is also considered not truly open-sourced.

 People cite the newly defined OSI AI definition as a checklist to determine if an AI project is considered open source.
 This includes releasing the model weights, source code for training the model, and input parameters for the training code.
 The intention here is to let users reproduce the training process to obtain the same weights.
 However, the training data is not required to be released due to privacy and security concerns.
 OSI has been known for its focus on practicality.

 All of these make me wonder, what makes a project open-sourced?
 Why do we want that?
 Is the OSI AI definition enough?

 I remember in 2013, I was excited by the beginning of MOOC.
 Lots of high-quality courses from prestigious universities were released for free.
-Andrew Ng, the founder of Coursera, instructed a Machine Learning course.
-He proposed that GPU would be the future of machine learning.
+Andrew Ng, the co-founder of Coursera, instructed a Machine Learning course.
+He (among others) strongly advocated that GPU acceleration would transform the scale of deep learning.
 I also heard the term "Deep Learning" for the first time.

 I was a new graduate with a Finance major back then.
 I explored different domains of statistics courses like economics, management, psychology, and electrical engineering.
 Most of them build models to describe the data or draw smart conclusions from data.
 Machine learning is not too different from that way in terms of predicting things from data.
 But it stands out with one idea, creating a program without manually writing it.